marsteg/adventure-game/README.md

 - switching rooms with doors
 - hitting space makes items, doors and actions shine
 - Actionfuncs are a way to teach an action button tricks.
 With this theoretically anything can be executed via Actions

-# Design Questions:
-- how can items interact with Actions?
-	- validate unlocking of Actions
-	- should unlock of an action also execute it's actionfuncs?
+- unlocking an action will also execute it's actionfuncs
+- first NPC available!

 # todo:
 - need to find a clean way to assign and create doors and rooms and assign items (currently in main func)
 - NPCs
-	- single line talking
+	- why does the background invisibility not work?
+	- text currently stays 3 seconds - clicking should remove it
-	- conversations
+	- actual conversations
 - Gamestate:
 	- how to save and load the game?
 - Player Character?